jfpalchak/CranberryAPI/README.md

 For more information or to see how CORS functions, see the [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-2.2#how-cors). -->

 <!-- ### Note on Pagination
-For certain endpoints, the ParkLookup Api returns a default of 10 results per page at a time, which is also the maximum number of results possible.
+For certain endpoints, the Cranberry API returns a default of 10 results per page at a time, which is also the maximum number of results possible.

 To modify this, use the query parameters `pageSize` and `pageNumber` to alter the response results displayed.
 The `pageSize` parameter will specify how many results will be displayed, and the `pageNumber` parameter will specify which element in the response the limit should start counting. -->